msclal/below-zero/README.md

       - Shakes: `669x736`
       - House Specialties: `525x485`

-5. Now that we've uploaded a new picture, we need to update the image listed for 'Happy Day Rainbow' with our new image.
+5. Now that you've uploaded a new picture, you need to update the image listed for 'Happy Day Rainbow' with your new image.
 6. Go to the Shaved Ice Combo menu listings located in the file `public/data/combos.js`.
 7. Locate the 'Happy Day Rainbow' information within the file.
 We should see this:
     ```